 Jones ordered three men with him to fix bayonets, and ordered two others to lay down covering fire, before sprinting over 80 meters of open ground.

-I once ran 70 meters towards a shooter with an AR-15 who was gunning down my fellow cops, on a road that bullets had just bounced off of.
+I never did a bayonet charge, but once, near San Benito, Texas, I ran about 70 meters towards a shooter with an AR-15 who was gunning down my fellow cops, on a road that bullets had just bounced off of.
 Time did not seem to slow down, and I experienced zero auditory exclusion.
 In fact, the rifle (and returning pistol) fire was painfully loud.
 I did, however, experience spatial distortion: it seemed like my destination was a thousand meters away.
 It wasn’t till I went back later that I realized how short the distance really was.

 In World War One, bayonets were long–practically short swords.